Technical

 Place your LPVO in the secured mount with the turrets centered in the saddle between the front and rear rings.
 The larger ocular/magnification assembly should be closest to the rifle’s buttstock.

 Place a small level on the optic’s elevation/top turret.
-Turret caps may need to be removed to find a flat enough surface to level.
+LPVOs with turret caps may need to be leveled with the cap removed to find a flat surface.
 Align the level atop the turret with the barrel and check for level.
 If not level, double check that your rifle and work surface are still level before adjusting the optic’s horizontal position/balance within the saddle.
-Wedges can also be used to level the mount.
 Once level front to back, rotate the level atop the turret 90-degrees so it lays perpendicular to the barrel.
 Check for level side-to-side, slightly rolling the optic in the rings until achieved.

 Once you find level in both directions, try not to bump or move the optic, rifle, or work surface.